 He worked in college athletics on the sports information staffs at UAB (1991-93 and 1996-2000), George Washington (1988-89) and Loyola (Md.)
 College (1987-88).

-In between his pair of stints at UAB, he worked in minor-league baseball as the Class-AA Birmingham Barons’ Director of Media Relations from 1993-96, which included the 1994 season when basketball star Michael Jordan played for the club.
+In between his pair of stints at UAB, he worked in minor-league baseball as the Class-AA Birmingham Barons’ Director of Media Relations from 1993-96, which included the 1994 season when basketball Hall of Famer Michael Jordan played for the club.

 In addition to his work with the Bahamas Bowl, he is the Director of Communications for the Pro Football Writers of America (PFWA), the organization of writers who cover the NFL on a daily basis.
 He also works in television production roles at college and pro sports events.